 This program is structured to have impact and create a lasting impression for your team as well as embedding the practical skills that lead to customer retention.

-Our Outstanding Customer Service workshop is typically a one day session and is delivered throughout New Zealand and Australia including Melbourne, Adelaide, Sydney, Brisbane, Darwin and Perth.
+Our Outstanding Customer Service workshop is typically a one day session and is delivered throughout Australia including Melbourne, Adelaide, Sydney, Brisbane, Perth and New Zealand.

 At the conclusion of this workshop, participants are expected to;

 - Understand what creates customer loyalty and the influence they each have in generating that loyalty,

 - Understand how providing great customer service benefits them as well as customer and the organisation they work for,

 - Take ownership of customer outcomes, including managing difficult situations,

 - Have improved listening and communication skills,